Manjit4678/numberGuessingJavagGit.io/README.md

-Hoping that project source code is readable and easily undersandable to all who are able to access this project!!
+Hoping that project source code is readable and easily understandable to all who are able to access this project!!

 stay updated...
 I will come up with more such project which will boost you intelligence and make you learn tech oriented skill.